FG-AI4H/annotation-tool/CICD.md

 - sonar.organization=fg-ai4h

 Optionally you can add -Dsonar.qualitygate.wait=true to make the job wait for the report and fail if the Quality Gates are failing

+#Misc Security
+Programmatic user arn:aws:iam::601883093460:user/amplify_prog_user is MFA enabled which should be removed

+We are using a MySQL database and associated a security group (sg-0a783f9a234401c53) and opened port 3306 to be reachable for dev